What is Diastasis Recti?

 How do I know if I have diastasis recti?

 Diastasis recti is rarely discussed, even though it happens in varying degrees to most women during pregnancy.
 Typically, diastasis recti or abdominal separation is diagnosed during the second or third trimester of pregnancy.
 That said, with all the hormones, joys, and challenges that a new mother is faced with, it’s important to understand these physiological changes that are occurring.
 It can sometimes take weeks, months, or even years before the full extent of your diastasis recti may be clear.
-Some ways to figure out if you may be suffering from this condition include:
+Symptoms you may be experiencing include:

 - A rounded, or distended abdomen resembling pregnancy;